brianbanna/brianbanna/README.md

 ## About Me

-- Master's student in Data Science with a minor in Financial Engineering at EPFL.
-I combine **quantitative methods, financial mathematics, and programming** to build models that support data-driven decisions in finance.
+- Studying Data Science with a Financial Engineering minor at EPFL.
+Research interests at the intersection of **statistical modelling, stochastic processes and quantitative trading**.
-- My work focuses on **statistical modeling, time-series analysis, and systematic strategy design**.
-I study market dynamics, develop analytical frameworks, and backtest strategies grounded in data and financial logic.
+- Current work centres on **time-series econometrics, regime detection and factor-based strategy design** applied to commodity futures and global macro markets.
-- I build and test **systematic trading strategies** and **quantitative models** across commodities and global markets, specializing in **backtesting, volatility modelling, and regime detection** for real-world trading applications.
+- Building and backtesting **systematic strategies** with a focus on **cointegration, volatility modelling and portfolio construction** under realistic execution assumptions.

 ## Tech Stack